grafana/k6-studio/src/schemas/settings/README.md

 ## Creating a new migration

-For when a new migration is needed:
+Let say you're adding a new `v3` schema.

-1. Create a directory for the new version (e.g. `/v2`).
+1. Copy the `v2` directory and rename the copy to `v3`
-2. Declare the new schema with appropriate changes.
+2. Make the necessary changes to the schema in `v3`.
 3. In `/v2/index.ts`, implement a `migrate` function that takes a `v2` schema and returns a `v3` schema.
 4. Update `/schemas/settings/index.ts` to use the new version: